hakeemtfrank/hakeemtfrank.github.io/index.md

 <img class="profile-picture" src="sherlock.jpg">

-Hi!
+#Hi!
 I am a junior year student of B.E.
 Computer Science at Birla Institute of Technology and Science, Pilani.

+I am a Computer Science MS student at [IIIT Hyderabad](http://iiit.ac.in), working under the guidance of [Prof. C. V. Jawahar](http://https://faculty.iiit.ac.in/~jawahar/).

 This is a jekyll based resume template.
 You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)